openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 So now we have a general object that´s automatically is created with some random values, but if we want we can access to the information inside it by using `object.property` or `object.method()`.
 This means that every time we want a new Ball we just to create it and draw it!
 Is it not awesome?

 One last thing to talk about how you can pass some parameters to a object method.
-If we look to the `testApp::update()` code we are changing the `x` and `y` properties by using the dot-syntax `.`.
+If we look to the `ofApp::update()` code we are changing the `x` and `y` properties by using the dot-syntax `.`.
 That's not bad, but it to make things more readable and intuitive if it looked like `myBall.moveTo(mouseX,mouseY)`?
 So let´s change `ball.h` and  `ball.cpp`.

 ~~~~{.cpp}